huggingface/blog/codeparrot.md

 set_seed(args.seed)
 ```

-We are now ready to train.
-Let's use the hub library to clone the repository with the new tokenizer and model and we checkout a new branch for this experiment.
-With that setup we can run many experiments in parallel and in the end we just merge the best one into the main branch.
+We are now ready to train!
+Let's use the `huggingface_hub` client library to clone the repository with the new tokenizer and model.
+We will checkout to a new branch for this experiment.
+With that setup, we can run many experiments in parallel and in the end we just merge the best one into the main branch.

 ```Python
 # Clone model repository